dxanderr/nft-music-platform/README.md

 - The code base is disorgnanzied - posted to display capabilities recreating content based on pre-defined ux/ui design
 - Design taken from [Avi Yansah](https://dribbble.com/aviyansah)

-## Learnings 📓
-- Styled components became difficult to organize and keep efficient
-- Future projects (example - [barber-shop](https://github.com/wright-donovan/barber-shop)) will use a different [react-starter](https://github.com/wright-donovan/react-website-starter) so other developers can easily navigate to the styles associated with the components.